New Footbridge, Westover

 5 The Parrett Cycleway opened in 1998 and is part of the National Cycle Network (NCN339)

-2 (GR413 259) Cross a waymarked stile on the L (no sign) and follow a path through a scrubby area and at the field, continue with the hedge on the L. When the hedge swings sharp L bear slightly R across the field on clear path to pass under power line and aim for the R of the plantation ahead.
-At the plantation, continue with the trees on L to go through a gap in the hedge by an electricity pole.
-Bear slightly R to follow a clear path across the field to R of another plantation.
-Go through the gap in the hedge and continue now with trees on L. After 100m fork L through a hedge gap and follow enclosed track for 80m then through pedestrian gate to emerge in a field.
-Continue straight across the field 150m to go through a Bristol gate and follow track for 150m to road.
+2 (GR413 259) Cross a waymarked stile on the L (no sign) and follow a path 100m through a scrubby area and at the field, continue 70m with the hedge on the L. When the hedge swings sharp L pass under power line and bear slightly R across the field on clear path 200m aiming for the R of the plantation ahead.
+At the plantation, continue with the trees on L 200m to go through a gap in hedge by electricity pole.
+Bear slightly R to follow a clear path across the field 250m to R of another plantation.
+Go through the gap in the hedge and continue with trees on L. After 100m fork L through hedge gap and follow enclosed track for 80m then bear R through metal gate to emerge in field.
+Continue straight across the field 150m to R of barn, through a Bristol gate and follow track 150m to road.
 Go L 250m to junction at the centre of the pleasant village of Drayton [1.5Km]

 3 (GR406 248) Go R 150m past church(2) then L into School Street and follow 650m to sharp R turn.
 Continue ahead (SP Midelney Manor) for 1Km to reach Midelney bridge over the river Isle(3)[1.9Km]